KG-FiD: Infusing Knowledge Graph in Fusion-in-Decoder for Open-Domain Question Answering: Introduction

 \section{Introduction}

 Open-Domain Question Answering (ODQA) is the task of answering natural language questions in open domains.
-A successful ODQA model relies on the acquisition of world knowledge.
-A popular line of works assume that the knowledge is explicitly stored in an extensive accessible external corpus.
-They first retrieve a small number of passages from the unstructured text corpus by a \textit{retriever} module and then process the retrieved passages to generate answer by a \textit{reader} module~\citep{dpr,guu2020realm,fidkd}.
-One of the early representative works in this paradigm is DrQA~\citep{drqa}, which uses a TF-IDF based retriever and a neural reader to extract answer from the retrieved passages.
-With the development of Pre-trained Language Models (PLMs), it shows that dense passage retrieval (DPR)~\citep{dpr,qu2021rocketqa} outperforms TF-IDF based retrieval~\citep{drqa,bertserini}.
-And generative QA systems~\citep{rag,roberts2020much} outperform extraction based systems~\citep{devlin2018bert,guu2020realm}.
+A successful ODQA model relies on effective acquisition of world knowledge.
+A popular line of work treats a large collection of open-domain documents (such as Wikipedia articles) as the knowledge source, and design a ODQA system that consists of a \textit{retrieving module} and a \textit{reading module}.
+The retriever pulls out a small set of potentially relevant passages from the open-source documents for a given question, and the reader produces an answer based on the retrieved passages \citep{dpr,guu2020realm,fidkd}.
+An earlier example of this kind is DrQA \citep{drqa}, which used an traditional search engine based on the bag of words (BoW) document representation with TF-IDF term weighting, and a neural reader for extracting candidate answers for each query based on the dense embedding of the retrieved passages.
+With the successful development of Pre-trained Language Models (PLMs) in neural network research, dense embedding based passage retrieval (DPR) models ~\citep{dpr,qu2021rocketqa} have shown superior performance over BoW/TF-IDF based retrieval models due to utilization of contextualized word embedding in DPR, and generative QA readers~\citep{rag,roberts2020much} usually outperform extraction based readers~\citep{devlin2018bert,guu2020realm} due to the capability of the former in capturing lexical variants with a richer flexibility.

-Among these readers, Fusion-in-Decoder (FiD) \citep{fid} achieves the state-of-the-art performance in ODQA by building generative seq2seq model T5 \citep{t5} on top of DPR retrieved passages.
-The key benefit of FiD is that the answer decoder can efficiently fuse the information from multiple passages.
-In detail, it separately encodes retrieved passages, each appended with question, and then concatenates all resulting passage token embeddings to send to the decoder.
-Although being effective, FiD has two main drawbacks.

-(1) \textit{Effectiveness}.
-Some of the retrieved passages are irrelevant to the input question, which can be noise and hurt the model performance.
-(2) \textit{Efficiency}.
-Jointly modeling all retrieved passages (100 in the original paper) is inefficient and limits the real application of such model.
-Simply reducing the number of retrieved passages sent to the reader will significantly reduce the model performance \citep{fid}.
-Therefore, it still remains unstudied how one can improve both the effectiveness and efficiency of FiD.

-Besides unstructured text corpus, the world knowledge required to answer questions also exists in knowledge graphs (KG), which represent entities and relations in a structural way.
-Based on the alignment information between KG entities and passages, one can apply KG to build the inter-relationship between retrieved passages to improve the retrieval accuracy.
-Thus, we propose a novel method \Modelsp to address both the effectiveness and efficiency drawbacks of FiD by jointly training knowledge graph based passage reranking with answer decoder.

-To improve effectiveness, \Modelsp employs passage reranking with knowledge graph, by applying graph neural networks (GNNs) to model structural and semantic information of passages and output scores for reranking.
-To initialize the node embeddings of GNN, we use the passage embeddings output from the FiD encoder.
-After reranking the input passages, only a few top-reranked passages are fed into decoder for answer generation, which reduces the number of noisy passages.